Rim921/Getting-and-Cleaning-Data-Course-Project/README.md

   •Then print averages_data

-The data is in descending
+The data is in descending order